OGRECave/ogre/README.md

 We welcome all contributions to OGRE, be that new plugins, bugfixes, extensions, tutorials, documentation, example applications, artwork or pretty much anything else!
-If you would like to contribute to the development of OGRE, please go to the <a href="http://www.ogre3d.org/">web site</a> and click on the 'Developers' link.
+If you would like to contribute to the development of OGRE, please create a [pull request](https://github.com/OGRECave/ogre/pulls).

 ## Keeping Up To Date
 The best place to keep up to date with developments on OGRE is the <a href="http://www.ogre3d.org/">Official Web Site</a>.
 From there you can download the latest source code and documentation.
-You can choose between keeping bang up to date with Subversion or by just getting the regularly released snapshots.
+You can choose between keeping bang up to date with Git or by just getting the regularly released snapshots.

 The changes included in this current version can be